llamaworkspace/llamaworkspace/README.md

 In the cloud version you can either use your own API keys for LLM provider, or purchase credits with us.

 Our cloud version can save a substantial amount of developer time and resources.
-We think it's the de-facto solution for mot customers and the value option.
-Plus, any future revenues will go towards the funding nad maintenance of Joia.
+We think it's the de-facto solution for most customers and the one which provides most value for mone.
+Plus, any future revenues will go towards the funding and maintenance of Joia.
 You’ll be supporting open source software and getting a great service!

 #### Vercel

-Vercel is the easiest way to deploy Joia.
-To do so, follow these steps:
+To deploy on Vercel, follow these steps:

 1. Create a project by clicking on **Add New... > Project**.
 2. Select **Import Third-Party Git Repository** and enter the URL of this repository.